tmazitov/42_scop/README.md

 A 3D model viewer built with Go and OpenGL.
 Loads `.obj` files with `.mtl` materials, renders them with lighting and textures, and lets you navigate the scene freely.

+This project has been created as part of the 42 curriculum by [tmazitov](https://github.com/tmazitov).

 ![preview](resources/Rock-Texture-Surface.jpg)

 ## Features